-The Comparative Democratization Section of the APSA exists to promote the comparative analysis of the origins, processes, and outcomes of democratization among nations of all world regions, spur communication among political scientists whose scholarship focuses on particular world regions, and stimulate involvement within the APSA of political scientists working in Africa, the Middle East, Latin America, East and South Asia, Western Europe, and the countries of the former Soviet Union and Eastern Europe.
+The Democracy and Autocracy Section of the APSA exists to promote the comparative analysis of the origins, processes, and outcomes of democratization among nations of all world regions, spur communication among political scientists whose scholarship focuses on particular world regions, and stimulate involvement within the APSA of political scientists working in Africa, the Middle East, Latin America, East and South Asia, Western Europe, and the countries of the former Soviet Union and Eastern Europe.

 Article 1: Membership